Best D&I Practices for Venture Capital and Private Equity

 Beyond striving for more D&I within teams, it is also essential to tackle biases that prevent funds from accessing diverse investment opportunities.
 At the sourcing level, funds need to invest in outreach and expand their deal flow pipeline to effectively reach diverse investment opportunities.
 During the investment decision-making process, unconscious biases, which tend to make individuals favour those with shared traits, need to be carefully evaluated and mitigated against.

-Powerful D&I Tools Support Diversity in Venture Capital
+Powerful D&I tools support diversity in Venture Capital

 To start, tracking and reporting demographics is a powerful way to understand diversity gaps in deal flow.
 Analytical tools like Diversio can help break down diversity among applicants, assessments and portfolio investments.
 With these analytical tools, funds can compare their current demographics to industry peers as they strive for greater progress.